 7/9.
 How does the Fantom Blockchain actually work: Technical deep dive

-BTC, ETH and most other blockchains have synchronous networks.
-This means that transactions have to wait to be included into a block.
+BTC, ETH, and most other blockchains have synchronous networks.
+This means that transactions have to wait to be included in a block.

 FTM stands out for being asynchronous i.e. for confirming transactions as soon as they enter the network.

 An analogy often drawn is that most blockchains are like a train: you stand on the platform and wait for the train to pass by every 10 minutes.